leocornus/leocornus.tracclient/docs/wp-trac-client/Ticket-Watch-List-Design-Story.rst

   for a ticket!
 Maybe just a jQuery UI Dialog.
 - JavaScript client to update page and handle user's activities,
   mainly: mouse click.

+**Values for user_field**

+We will use the same possible values for user_field as the WordPress `function get_user_by`_.
+Here are the list of possible values, the default value is email.

+- id
+- slug
+- email
+- login

 Code Samples
 ============